San Miguel Canoa massacre: Incident

-Two weeks later, a related incident, the Tlatelolco massacre occurred in which around 400 people were killed by government forces.
+Two weeks after the massacre in Canoa, a related incident, the Tlatelolco massacre occurred in which around 400 people were killed by government forces.
 The Tlatelolco massacre largely overshadowed coverage of the San Miguel Canoa Massacre.
-Most of the population spoke Nahuatl, and did not read or watch television, and were therefore unaware of the student movement of 1968.

 Felipe Cazals directed a feature film about the event called Canoa: A Shameful Memory released in 1976.

-The film is alluded to in the song "Iglesia de San Miguel Canoa" by Mexican group Los Macuanos.
+The film is alluded to in the song "Iglesia de San Miguel Canoa" by the Mexican group Los Macuanos.